Sue Hausmann Machine Embroidery FAQs

 What should I use in the bobbin?
 What about pre-wounds?

 For most decorative embellishment, appliqué and embroidery, the recommended threads for the bobbin are very lightweight.
 This is so they will not build up on the underside of your stitching.
 Use a lighter thread in the bobbin – a polyester (less lint), and almost always a 60 wt.
-Sulky has 60 wt. spun polyester in small and kingsize spools (which feels a little more fibrous than most, and it grabs the top thread better).
+Sulky has 60 wt. spun polyester in small and King size spools.
+This feels a little more fibrous than most, and it grabs the top thread better.
 But a lot of us hate winding bobbins, and prefer using a pre-wound.
 I use pre-wounds almost exclusively and Sulky has them in 4 colors.
 You can also use 60 wt.
 PolyLite in the bobbin, which comes in 36 solid colors, when you want to match the top thread on a reversible project.
 There are some lighter weight bobbin threads available, but they are specific to just some machines.
 You can use the same 40 wt. in the needle and bobbin, too.

 One Comment